- Tian-Xian Liquid

 For Healthcare Professionals

-In vitro and animal studies demonstrate that Tian Xian has immunomodulating (1) (3) and anticancer (4) (5) (6) (7) (8) effects.
+In vitro and animal studies demonstrated that Tian Xian has immunomodulating (1) (3) and anticancer (4) (5) (6) (7) (8) (13) effects.
 In a small randomized controlled trial, Tian Xian liquid significantly improved QOL, decreased chemotherapy side effects, and demonstrated immunomodulating effects on lymphocytes in patients with refractory metastatic breast cancer.
 Larger studies are needed to confirm safety and efficacy (9).

 No serious adverse effects have been reported from the use of Tian Xian liquid.
 However, patients should use caution because some of the herbs in Tian Xian may interact with prescription drugs due to cytochrome P450 3A4 induction (10).
 Future studies are needed to determine the extent to which this herbal remedy may either positively or negatively alter conventional anticancer therapy.